What is in this leaflet

 If you want to do so, you can use the same area of your body each week.
 But be sure to choose a different injection site within that area.

-Read the instructions for use for the pen or syringe carefully before using TRULICITY.
+Read the instructions for use for the pen carefully before using TRULICITY.

 How long do I use it

 Do not stop TRULICITY just because you feel better.
-It is important that you do not stop using TRULICITY unless your doctor tells you.
+It is important that you do not stop using TRULICITY unless your doctor tells you to do so.

 If you use too much